DETAILED ACTION

 Greyscale

-In regards to claim 5, Haradson as combined discloses the bird-like robot of Claim 1, wherein the guidance and control system comprises a navigation module configured to use GPS signals for determining the location and flight path of the robot (Hardarson [0008] “The bird is controlled on-board by a computer system, software, navigation system, including a GPS, gyro, compass and attitude sensors”).
+In regards to claim 5, Haradson as combined discloses the bird robot of Claim 1, wherein the guidance and control system comprises a navigation module configured to use GPS signals for determining the location and flight path of the bird robot (Hardarson [0008] “The bird is controlled on-board by a computer system, software, navigation system, including a GPS, gyro, compass and attitude sensors”).

-In regards to claim 7, Hardarson as combined discloses the bird-like robot of Claim 1, wherein the wings and tail further comprise feathers (Hardarson [0093] discloses feathers), and actuators are configured to adjust the wings, tail, and feathers to mimic the flight dynamics of a bird (Hardarson abstract discloses the control of wings tail and feathers for flight “Each wing is controlled separately by four motors.
+In regards to claim 7, Hardarson as combined discloses the bird robot of Claim 1, wherein the wings and tail further comprise feathers (Hardarson [0093] discloses feathers), and actuators are configured to adjust the wings, tail, and feathers to mimic the flight dynamics of a bird (Hardarson abstract discloses the control of wings tail and feathers for flight “Each wing is controlled separately by four motors.
 One motor controls the flapping, one the angle of attack (wing tilt), one the degree of morphing and folding of the wing and one the horizontal motion of the wing.
 The tail is controlled by three servomotors, one for up and down motion, one for tilting and one for spreading the tail feathers”).

 Claim 2 rejected under 35 U.S.C.
-103 as being unpatentable over Hardarson, Xia Ling, Deakin as applied to claim 1 above, and further in view of Ajamian (US 20190183077).
+103 as being unpatentable over Hardarson, Wu et al, Xia Ling as applied to claim 1 above, and further in view of Ajamian (US 20190183077).

-In regards to claim 2, Hardarson as combined discloses the bird-like robot of Claim 1, while Harderson as combined discloses infrared sensors and cameras, Harderson does not expressly disclose: wherein the plurality of eyes comprises at least one camera and one infrared sensor.
+In regards to claim 2, Hardarson as combined discloses the bird robot of Claim 1, while Harderson as combined discloses infrared sensors and cameras, Harderson does not expressly disclose: wherein the plurality of eyes comprises at least one camera and one infrared sensor.

 Ajamian teaches cameras used for eyes on ornithopters having animal shapes ([0041 “The cameras act as the “eyes” of the drone bee 100”).